Incredibles 2: Plot

-The Parrs (The Incredibles) and Lucius Best (Frozone) battle The Underminer in Municiberg.
+Following Syndrome’s death, The Parrs (The Incredibles) and Lucius Best (Frozone) battle The Underminer in Municiberg.
 (Note: As depicted in the ending of The Incredibles (2004)) The superheroes prevent the villain from destroying city hall, but fail to stop him from robbing a bank and making his escape.
-The resulting massive property damage prompt the government to shut down the Superhero Relocation Program, ending financial assistance for the "supers".
+The resulting massive property damage prompts the government to shut down the Superhero Relocation Program, ending financial assistance for the "supers".
 Violet's classmate and love interest, Tony Rydinger, discovers her superhero identity; Agent Rick Dicker accidentally erases Tony's entire knowledge of Violet instead of just this incident.

 Wealthy siblings Winston and Evelyn Deavor, who run the telecommunications company DevTech, propose secret missions to Helen, Bob, and Lucius, which are to be recorded and broadcast in a movement to regain public trust in superheroes.
 Winston chooses Helen for their initial missions as she has caused the least property damage.
 Initially reluctant to be away from her family and risking getting into trouble with the law, Helen accepts after a talk with Bob.
 Meanwhile, Winston rehouses the Parrs in a luxury mansion.

 Bob struggles in his new role as a stay-at-home parent, left to deal with Violet's dejection over Tony forgetting their first date, Dash's math homework, and the chaos of baby Jack-Jack's burgeoning superpowers.
 He suppresses envy for Helen and, at Lucius's advice, calls on Edna Mode to babysit Jack-Jack.
 Meanwhile, in the city of New Urbem, Helen encounters the supervillain Screenslaver, a hacker who can perform hypnosis through any screen.
 After preventing him from destroying a crowded hovertrain and thwarting his assassination attempt on an ambassador, she tracks his signals and infiltrates his base.
 Defeating him, she unmasks him only to discover a disoriented pizza delivery driver.
 At a party celebrating Helen's success, Winston announces a summit of world leaders to legalize the supers on live television, hosted aboard his luxury hydrofoil yacht, the Everjust, and attended by all "supers" coming out of hiding.